Skip to main content

 So you highlight everything.
 Ctrl+A. Ctrl+C. Open Excel.
 Ctrl+V. And pray.

 Half the columns are merged.
 The formatting is destroyed.
 Some rows didn't copy at all.
 You spend the next hour manually fixing a spreadsheet because someone decided export wasn't a "core feature."
+And if you miss a row?
+That's a failed audit finding or an incomplete incident report with your name on it.

 The Tax Nobody Talks About